AutoxingTech/axbot_restbook/docs/reference/moves.md

     "ori": 0
   },
   "going_back_to_charger": false,
-  "action_id": 4410, // The current executing(or last) move action ID.
+  "action_id": 4410, // The ID of the currently executing (or last) move action.
   "fail_reason": 0, // See MoveFailReason
   "fail_reason_str": "none",
   "remaining_distance": 3.546117067337036,